MathiasPBerger/gboml-docs-test/docs/source/commandline.rst

    --json

-* *detailed Json*: the solution along with auxiliary information provided by the solver (e.g., dual variables, slacks or basis ranges) can be printed to a JSON file with:
+* *Detailed JSON*: the solution provided by the solver along with auxiliary information (e.g., dual variables, slacks or basis ranges) can be printed to a JSON file with:

 .. code-block:: bash